On Letting Go

 In the Greek, the yielding of who we are has a small, but potent definition:

-Oh, how I want to go back — years if I could — and tell the younger me that following Christ is not about public behavior modification.
+Oh, how I want to go back — years if I could — and tell the younger me that following Christ isn’t about behavior modification.

 It’s not voting a certain way.